Rebeka Njau

-Rebeka Njau (née Nyanjega; born 15 December 1932) was Kenya's first female playwright and a pioneer in the representation of African women in literature.
+Rebeka Njau (née Nyanjega; born 15 December 1932) is a Kenya educator and writer, who was Kenya's first female playwright and a pioneer in the representation of African women in literature.
 Her writing has addressed topics such as female genital mutilation and homosexuality.
 Her first novel, Ripples in the Pool (1975), appeared as number 203 in the Heinemann African Writers Series.

 Her earliest works appeared under the name "Rebecca Njau", and she had also published using the pseudonym "Marina Gashe".

 Biography

 Early life

 Rebeka Njau was born in 1932 in the village of Kanyariri, in Kiambu County to the northwest of Nairobi.
 Her family was Christian and she recalled the division this created with those around them:It was interesting for us, especially in our home, because we were surrounded by people [that] we would call primitive.
 They circumcised their girls.
 In our home my parents were Christians.
 It's like we lived in two countries because we were separated by traditions.
 We had nothing to do with one another.Her mother's stance against female genital mutilation bought her into contact with the Mau Mau:She was such a brave woman and [the] Mau Mau wanted to kill her.
 They changed [eventually]—I don't know why.
 They came to kill her but then on second thought, just before they neared our home, they went back.